Abortion in South Dakota: Legislative history

 The South Dakota legislature passed a law in 2006 that would have banned abortion in the state.
 Several members of the South Dakota legislative majority, as well as Governor Rounds, acknowledged that the overt goal of this law, the Women's Health and Human Life Protection Act, was to get the Supreme Court to overturn Roe.
 It was signed into law by Republican Governor Mike Rounds.
 Planned Parenthood successfully challenged the law using a ballot initiative instead of using the courts.
 The state was one of 23 states in 2007 to have a detailed abortion-specific informed consent requirement.
 In the informed consent materials given to women in Idaho, Oklahoma, South Dakota and Texas required by statute, the materials used graphic and inflammatory language.
 The law also required the woman be told how far advanced her pregnancy was.
 The informed consent materials in South Dakota, Texas, Utah and West Virginia given to women seeking abortions include counseling materials that say women who have abortions may have suicidal thoughts or they may experience "postabortion traumatic stress syndrome".
 The latter syndrome is not recognized by American Psychological Association or the American Psychiatric Association.
 The written informed consent materials in South Dakota say "unborn child may feel physical pain" without specifying any time period during gestation.
-The Journal of the American Medical Association has concluded that pain sensors do not develop in the fetus until between weeks 23 and 30.
+Conversely, The Journal of the American Medical Association has published notable work indicating that pain sensors do not develop in the fetus until between weeks 23 and 30.